khadar-oothuru/Smart-tissue-dispenser/README.md

 After the build completes, EAS will provide a download link for your APK/AAB/IPA file.

-For more options and details, see the [EAS Build documentation](https://docs.expo.dev/build/introduction/).
+For more options and details , see the [EAS Build documentation](https://docs.expo.dev/build/introduction/).

 ---